 As a busy community hall, the New Oriel Hall is host to a diverse range of community groups, classes and events, as well as being regularly hired out for private functions such as wedding receptions, wakes, exhibitions and parties.
 Over 40 groups use the hall on a weekly basis, and an estimated 25,000 people use the hall every year.
 All this enables the hall to be financially self-sustaining.
-For a brief history of the New Oriel Hall – click here
+For a brief history of the New Oriel Hall – click here (51KB pdf)

 The present and future